Thamel Kathmandu NP nepal@jagadambaholidays.com

 Nepalese cuisine is known for its simplicity, freshness, and vibrant flavors.
 The national dish, dal bhat, consists of lentils, rice, vegetables, and pickles.
 Other popular dishes include momo (stuffed dumplings), thukpa (noodle soup), sel roti (fried rice doughnut), and a wide range of curries.
 Vegetarian options are widely available and commonly enjoyed across the country.

-Trekking in the Kanchenjunga region requires special permits due to its designation as a restricted area by the Government of Nepal.
-Trekkers must obtain the Kanchenjunga Restricted Area Permit (RAP), which is only issued to groups of at least two people through a government-registered trekking agency.
-In addition to the RAP, trekkers also need the Kanchenjunga Conservation Area Permit (KCAP).
-These permits help support conservation efforts and regulate visitor flow to protect the fragile ecosystem and preserve local culture.
-Because independent trekking is not allowed, hiring a licensed guide is mandatory.
-It’s essential to carry all the necessary documents and permits throughout the trek, as checkpoints along the trail frequently verify them.
+Trekking in the Kanchenjunga region requires special permits because the area is classified as a Restricted Area by the Government of Nepal.
+Trekkers must obtain a Restricted Area Permit (RAP), which is issued only through a government-registered trekking agency and requires a minimum of two trekkers in the group.
+In addition to the RAP, all trekkers must also secure the Kanchenjunga Conservation Area Permit (KCAP).
+This permit supports conservation efforts and helps protect the fragile mountain ecosystem and cultural heritage of the region.
+Independent trekking is not permitted in the Kanchenjunga region, and hiring a licensed trekking guide is mandatory.
+Trekkers must carry all required permits and identification documents throughout the journey, as permit checkpoints regularly verify documentation along the route.

 If you are unable to keep up with the group's pace due to fatigue or altitude, your guide will assess the situation and arrange for support, such as walking with an assistant or porter.
 In more serious cases, the guide may suggest taking rest days, adjusting the route, or, if necessary, organizing an emergency evacuation.
 The primary concern is your safety and well-being, and your guide will ensure that appropriate steps are taken to address any challenges you may face.

-The Kanchenjunga trekking region remains one of the most remote and less-visited areas in Nepal, so you are unlikely to see many other trekkers on the trail.
-Unlike the popular routes in the Everest or Annapurna regions, the Kanchenjunga trek attracts only a small number of visitors each year due to its challenging terrain, long duration, and the requirement of special permits and guided trekking.
-This makes the journey ideal for those seeking solitude, untouched nature, and an authentic Himalayan wilderness experience.
-The sparse number of trekkers enhances the sense of adventure and allows for a deeper connection with the landscapes and cultures of eastern Nepal.
+The Kanchenjunga region is one of Nepal’s most remote and least-visited trekking areas, so you are unlikely to encounter large numbers of trekkers on the trail.
+Unlike the busy Everest or Annapurna routes, Kanchenjunga attracts only a limited number of visitors each year due to its challenging terrain, longer itinerary, and restricted-area permit requirements.
+While you may occasionally meet small trekking groups, the trails remain peaceful and uncrowded, offering a strong sense of solitude and wilderness.
+This makes the journey ideal for trekkers seeking untouched landscapes, authentic mountain culture, and a true off-the-beaten-path Himalayan experience in eastern Nepal.

-The lead guide for the Kanchenjunga trek is a licensed trekking guide, certified by Nepal’s Department of Tourism.
-They have extensive experience in managing high-altitude, remote, and camping-based expeditions.
-These guides are trained in wilderness first aid, altitude sickness prevention, emergency evacuation procedures, and technical mountain navigation.
-Most speak fluent English and have deep knowledge of the Dhaulagiri region’s geography, local culture, and the unique challenges of crossing high passes like French Pass and Dhampus Pass.
-Their expertise ensures your safety, proper acclimatization, and a well-organized trekking experience.
+The lead guide for the Kanchenjunga trek is a government-licensed trekking guide certified by Nepal’s Department of Tourism.
+They have extensive experience leading high-altitude expeditions in remote Himalayan regions, including restricted areas such as Kanchenjunga.
+These guides are trained in wilderness first aid, altitude sickness prevention, emergency evacuation coordination, and mountain navigation.
+Many hold additional certifications in high-altitude rescue and sustainable trekking practices.
+Most speak fluent English and have in-depth knowledge of the Kanchenjunga region’s geography, local culture, and challenging alpine terrain.
+Their expertise ensures safe acclimatisation, proper logistics management, permit compliance, and a well-organised trekking experience throughout the journey.

 Guided treks in Nepal usually cost $30–$100 USD per day in non-restricted areas, depending on the level of service, while prices in restricted areas are higher and vary by region, permits, and services booked.
 Tipping is customary, with around $10 USD per day per trekker being standard, typically split 40% to the guide and 60% among the porters; if more than two porters are hired, the 60% is divided proportionally according to their workload and responsibilities.